bahadirdogru/webserver-automate/README.md

 # webserver-automate
 With Ajenti web panel configure a nginx Web Server.
+Also there is auto backup shell scripts.
 I use generaly debian.
 You will find the bash scripts for debian.

 For download with wget copy the codes below.